Losang Samten: Career

 After fleeing central Tibet as a child refugee in 1959, Samten studied, debated, and practiced for more than two decades in exile at Namgyal Monastery: since its establishment (in either 1564 or 1565) by the 3rd Dalai Lama, the personal monastery of all the Dalai Lamas.
 In 1975, Samten began the intensive three-year program which would ultimately enable him to construct traditional mandalas out of sand.
 He earned the formal title Geshe in 1985, having won a Master's Degree in Buddhist Philosophy, Sutra, and Tantra: roughly equivalent to a Western academic institution's Ph.D.
 Samten then served the 14th Dalai Lama as his personal attendant from 1985–1988, after which, he moved to the US.

 In 1988, Samten was charged by the 14th Dalai Lama to come to the United States to demonstrate the sand mandala art form; marking the first time that a Tibetan mandala was constructed in the West, at New York City's American Museum of Natural History.
 Moving to Philadelphia in 1989, he joined Kelsang Monlam (from Drepung Gomang Monastic College, d.
 2012, age 87), and eventually became the spiritual director of the Tibetan Buddhist Center of Philadelphia.
 Samten left monastic life in 1995.
 He has established seven separate dharma centers in the U.S. and Canada, and currently resides in Philadelphia.

 In 1997, Samten worked on the Martin Scorsese film Kundun – about the young 14th Dalai Lama – as religious technical advisor, sand mandala supervisor, and actor.

 Samten has also written two books, including Ancient Teachings in Modern Times: Buddhism in the 21st Century.
 His history of Namgyal Monastery is written in Tibetan.

 Mandala art

 Since moving to the US in 1988, Samten has been commissioned to create works for numerous museums and institutions, including the Chicago Field Museum, Columbia University, Harvard University, the Metropolitan Museum of Art, the Philadelphia Museum of Art, and the Smithsonian Institution to name just a few.
-Samten has demonstrated the traditional practice of creating powdered mandalas at both the following museums:
+Samten has demonstrated the traditional practice of creating powdered mandalas at the following museums: